Decentral-DAO/AO/install/setup-Ubuntu18.md

 Don't skip this or the yarn install later will fail.

-### Database (Rebirth / Rethink)
+### Database (Rebirth)

 A database is needed to store and persist our applications state.
-Our database of choice is rebirthdb (formerly rethinkdb), an awesome open source db.
+Our database of choice is rebirthdb (formerly rethinkdb), an awesome open-source db.

 - `git clone https://github.com/RebirthDB/rebirthdb.git`
 - `./configure --allow-fetch CXX=clang++`